 FINAL OFFER ARBITRATION Final offer arbitration, used in the sport of “baseball” occurs when the plaintiff and the defendant each separately submit a “final offer” to the arbitrator.
 The arbitrator then chooses an appropriate settlement between the offer or the demand presented based upon the arguements heard.

 PRIVATE JUDGING : Private judging a private trial conducted by an expert is most similar to a conventional trial in that judgment may be appealed for errors of law, or as against the weight of the evidence.
-The neutral: Is selected by the parties, often because he or she has the necessary expertise for highly complex or technical issues Is asked to try the issues in a case and to make findings of law or fact Enters a decision as a judgment which will become a matter of public record Offers parties the flexibility to exert some control over the timing of the resolution of their dispute
+The neutral: Is selected by the parties, often because they have the necessary expertise for highly complex or technical issues.
+They’re asked to try the issues in a case and to make findings of law or fact Enters a decision as a judgment which will become a matter of public record Offers parties the flexibility to exert some control over the timing of the resolution of their dispute

-OFFER MED/ARB Occurs when each party makes an offer and the arbitrator decides which one to take.
+OFFER MED/ARB Occurs when each party goes through with the mediation process first and makes an offers and the arbitrator decides which they will accept.

-ALTERNATIVE LAW provides the options, but the choice is yours.
+ALTERNATIVE LAW provides the options for ADR Services, but the choice is yours.
 You can selected standard mediation, standard arbitration, or med-arb.
 Negotiation Sometimes, some people just want to plain-out win.
 We all know that feeling and we have all felt it.
 Our negotiation training and skills can help you do just that,-but, just maybe in a slightly different manner than you might expect.
-Mutual communication is very important for us to understand our clients needs and for our clients to understand the strategic implications of implementation of a particular plan of action.
+Mutual communication is very important for us.
+It helps us to to understand our clients needs and for our clients to understand the strategic implications of implementation of a particular plan of action.
 Are relationships important for the long term, for the short term, or not at all?
 Is it win at all costs deal or should it be a win-win situation for all parties.
 Does reputation or repeat or future business matter?
 What is this cost benefit approach and risk analysis and exposure?
-These are just some of the questions that have to be answered, understood and analyzed.
+These are just some of the questions that have to be answered, understood and analyzed with ADR Services.

-ALTERNATIVE LAW provides creative options, systematic solutions, and well developed strategies for agencies, officials, and employees to settle issues when they are stuck in a dispute.
+ALTERNATIVE LAW provides creative ADR options, systematic solutions, and well developed strategies for businesses, family business, agencies, and employees to settle issues when they are stuck in a dispute.
 Processes such as mediation, facilitation, and negotiation provide cost effective alternatives to your legal systems.
 They increase control over conflicts, self determination, information-based decision making, and effectively reduce recurrent controversies.
+Contact Us to learn more about ADR Services.